 The colors of this warning placard should be black and white.

 12. Powerplant—Fuel system—Fuel-Freezing: If the fuel in the tanks cannot be shown to flow suitably under all possible temperature conditions, then fuel temperature limitations are required.
-These will be considered as part of the essential operating parameters for the aircraft and must be limitations.
+These will be considered as part of the essential operating Start Printed Page 44185parameters for the aircraft and must be limitations.

 A minimum takeoff temperature limitation will be determined by testing to establish the minimum cold-soaked temperature at which the airplane can operate.
 The minimum operating temperature will be determined by testing to establish the minimum operating temperature acceptable after takeoff from the minimum takeoff temperature.
 If low temperature limits are not established by testing, then a minimum takeoff and operating fuel temperature limit of 5 °F above the gelling temperature of Jet A will be imposed along with a display in the cockpit of the fuel temperature.
 Fuel temperature sensors will be located in the coldest part of the tank if applicable.